 - Spam detection and blocking

 Since Gmail is the most popular email provider worldwide, it’s essential for a Mac email client to support it well.
 However, for individuals that are only using Gmail, the extra features of such third-party clients might be unnecessary and can even slow down the performance.
-Moreover, while Electron Gmail Mac apps (wrappers) and modern web browsers can access this service, they’re not battery-friendly, always reliable, and good for productivity.
+Moreover, while Electron Gmail Mac apps (wrappers) and modern web browsers can access this service, they’re not battery-friendly, always reliable and good for productivity.
 Thankfully, one can use Boxy for Gmail, the first and only Gmail native app for macOS.
-It is part of Boxysuite, an excellent suite for using Google Keep, Calendar, Gmail, and Contacts on Mac.
+It is part of Boxysuite, an excellent suite for using Google Keep, Google Calendar, Gmail, and Contacts on Mac.

 Boxy for Gmail makes creating, viewing, and managing emails as easy as using the tools’ web version.
 However, unlike browser tabs, it provides a distraction-free, clean, and minimal environment for messages, inboxes, and accounts.
 When viewing emails, it’s possible to detect trackers, enable reading mode for streamlined view, and switch from and to Google Calendar.
 Moreover, as it’s a native app, it can offer system-related features like Settings-activated Dark Mode, Instant Account Switching using Keystrokes and Menu Bar Shortcuts, Integration with Task Managers, and Dock Icon Alerts Counter.
-Clearly, Boxy for Gmail provides the best Gmail experience on Mac, so please learn more or try it for free today!

 - Fast performance and minimal interface